 by Cesca Janece Waterfield

-Next week, families will get a boost of support with the celebration of Black Marriage Day at East District Family Resource Center, 2405 Jefferson Ave.
+Next week, and cost families will get a boost of support with the celebration of Black Marriage Day at East District Family Resource Center, 2405 Jefferson Ave.
 The day-long series of workshops will provide information and skills training for the kind of healthy relationships that support marriages, families and the community.
 It’s part of a Washington D.C.-based foundation called Wedded Bliss, established by Nisa Muhammad.
 Sharing evidence that strong marriages are more likely to provide nurturing environments for children and parents, higher incomes and better health, Black Marriage Day currently involves 300 cities nationally just seven years after its launch.

 D.C.-based Program Director Jamil Muhammad says, “The [program’s] growth is attributable to the fact that the call for black marriage and strong black families resounds because the need for those is so great.
 Black families must be restored, and black marriage goes a long way in that direction.”